TaitoUnited/taito-cli/docs/tutorial/02-local-development.md

 #### c) Create unit test

-The kubernetes-template differentiates unit tests from all other tests by using `unit` as filename suffix instead of `test`.
+The full-stack-template differentiates unit tests from all other tests by using `unit` as filename suffix instead of `test`.
 A unit test does not require a running environment.
 That is, no database or external services are involved as unit test typically tests only a bunch of code.
 You can achieve this by [mocking](TODO-link).
 TODO mock link.

 The unit test examples use [Mocha](https://mochajs.org/) as testing framework and [Chai](https://www.chaijs.com/) for assertions.